IMIO/Products.PloneMeeting/src/Products/PloneMeeting/README.txt

 1. Overview
 ===========
-PloneMeeting is a Plone 3.x product (since PloneMeeting 2.x) that allows to manage agendas and decisions of any decision-making organism (a city counsil, a board of ministers, a board of directors, the general assembly of a non-profit organisation or NGO...)
+PloneMeeting is a Plone 4.x product (since PloneMeeting 3.x) that allows to manage agendas and decisions of any decision-making organism (a city counsil, a board of ministers, a board of directors, the general assembly of a non-profit organisation or NGO...)

 The following techniques are used:
- - Plone 3.x
+ - Plone 4.x
- - Zope 2.10.x
- - Python 2.4
+ - Python 2.6
  - appy.pod

 Special thanks goes to: